Wodan58/joy1/doc/JOYimplJOY.md

 reported as such.
 More specifically: `08` is parsed as two numbers, `0` and `8`.
 The reason that it cannot be an octal number is that `8` is not an octal digit.
 Spaces between tokens are only mandatory when needed to separate two tokens.
 Even more: `00` can be parsed as two numbers, both 0.
-That is not what is done in Joy (it is that way in Moy).
+That is not what was done in Joy (it is that way in Moy).

 NO_EXECUTE_ERROR